Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 Table of Contents

-- Example 1 – Show three polynomials grouped as a matrix and delimited with only a left-hand brace.
+- Advanced Example 1: Show three polynomials grouped as a matrix and delimited with only a left-hand brace.

-- Example 2 – Demonstrate summation, integral, subscripts, and fractions bounded by absolute value delimiters.
+- Advanced Example 2: Demonstrate summation, integral, subscripts, and fractions bounded by absolute value delimiters.

-- Example 3 – Demonstrate summation with sine and cosine trig functions.
+- Advanced Example 3: Demonstrate summation with sine and cosine trig functions.

-- Example 4 – Demonstrate use of pi, infinity, integral, exponent, subscript, fraction, absolute value, matrix, delimiter, size control, and integration of text with math code.
+- Advanced Example 4: Demonstrate use of pi, infinity, integral, exponent, subscript, fraction, absolute value, matrix, delimiter, size control, and integration of text with math code.

-- Example 5 – Demonstrate solution to a word problem using Taylor series with an integral remainder, and Fourier series.
+- Advanced Example 5: Demonstrate a solution to a word problem using the Taylor series with an integral remainder and the Fourier series.

 - References